nshp/python-lucidmotors/README.md

 values from all different Lucid trims/styles in all kinds of different states, which will take some time.

+To generate an anonymized test case from your data, use `examples/anonymize_login_response.py`.
+This will log in, remove identifying information from the API response, and write it to a file.
+Check the file to ensure anonymization actually worked, then you can share it as a test case.

-If you're feeling adventurous, try playing wiht `examples/test_all_actions.py` which will run through every action we have figured out out thus far.
+If you're feeling adventurous, try playing with `examples/test_all_actions.py` which will run through every action we have figured out out thus far.
 A "stress test" of sorts.